Dumboiroy/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete n/TARGET_NAME`, `...`<br>
        Expected: The error message "Invalid command format! ..." is shown in the result box.

-2. Delete a client with ambiguous prefix
+2. Deleting a client with ambiguous prefix
    1. Prerequisites: The client list contains the two clients with the same prefix `COMMON_PREFIX` (e.g. Bernice Yu and Bernice Yee).
 To achieve this, you might need to add more clients to the list.
    2. Test case: `delete COMMON_PREFIX` <br>